syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge-options.md

 ## Retrieving the merge field names

-The following code example shows how to retrieve the merge field names in the Word document
+The following code example shows how to retrieve the merge field names in the Word document.

 {% tabs %}

 {% highlight c# %}

-//Gets the merge field names from the document. string[] fieldNames = document.MailMerge.GetMergeFieldNames();
+//Gets the merge field names from the document

+string[] fieldNames = document.MailMerge.GetMergeFieldNames();

 {% endhighlight %}

 {% highlight vb.net %}

-'Gets the merge field names from the document.
+'Gets the merge field names from the document

 Dim fieldNames As String() = document.MailMerge.GetMergeFieldNames()

 {% endhighlight %}

 {% endtabs %}

-The following code example shows how to retrieve the merge field group names in the Word document
+The following code example shows how to retrieve the merge field group names in the Word document.

 {% tabs %}

 {% highlight c# %}

-//Gets the merge field group names from the document.
+//Gets the merge field group names from the document

 string[] groupNames = document.MailMerge.GetMergeGroupNames();